top of page

 Do you want to help prepare your child for school but don't know where to start?

-There is no expectation that children should recognise the letters of the alphabet before they start school.
-That is why each of the activities in Summer Camp is based on one of the Phase 2 sounds with the focus being on developing pre-reading and pre-writing skills.
+There is no expectation that children should recognise letters before they start school.
+Each of the activities in Summer Camp is based around the Phase 2 sounds, focusing on listening to the sound and developing pre-reading and pre-writing skills.
+These are the skills that come before we teach children to recognise letters and to get our child ready to hold a pencil.

 Why did you create Summer Camp?